 - Bismuth subsalicylate and bismuth subcitrate potassium are bismuth compounds.

-- Bismuth compounds create protective layer over erosions and ulcers and protect them from acid and pepsin.
-They also stimulate secretion of mucus, bicarbonate, and prostaglandin.
+- Bismuth compounds create a protective layer over erosions and ulcers and protect them from acid and pepsin.
+They also stimulate the secretion of mucus, bicarbonate and prostaglandin.

-- As salicylate inhibits secretion of prostaglandin and chloride in intestines, bismuth subsalicylate reduces stool frequency and liquidity in acute infectious diarrhea.
+- As salicylate inhibits the secretion of prostaglandin and chloride in the intestines, bismuth subsalicylate reduces stool frequency and liquidity in acute infectious diarrhea.

 - Bismuth also has direct antimicrobial activity, including against H. pylori, and binds enterotoxins.

-- Bismuth compounds are used in treatment of dyspepsia and acute diarrhea.
+- Bismuth compounds are used in the treatment of dyspepsia and acute diarrhea.